Stochastic dual coordinate descent with adaptive heavy ball momentum for linearly constrained convex optimization: Numerical experiments

 \section{Numerical experiments}

-In this section, we report some numerical results that demonstrate the effectiveness of the fast stochastic dual coordinate descent (FSDCD) method.
+In this section, we report some numerical results that demonstrate the efficiency of the adaptive stochastic dual coordinate descent (ASDCD) method.
 Specifically, we will compare the performance of the methods for solving the following problem

-which is a regularized version of the basis pursuit \cite{cai2009linearized,yin2008bregman,yin2010analysis}.
-For the probability space, we consider the following row partition.
-Wo note that the row partition of the matrix has been extensively discussed in the literatures \cite{tropp2009column,Nec19,necoara2022stochastic,xie2021subset}.
-In this paper, we use a simple partitioning strategy, i.e.,